pokemon-kg/pokemonkg.org/content/post/google-rec-baseline.md

 ---
 date: "2021-08-10"
 tags: ["recommendations"]
-title: "Recommendation Gold Standard - Google Infoboxes"
+title: "Recommendation Baseline - Google Infoboxes"
 ---

 ## Introdution

-In this blog post, we want to present a gold standard for evaluating top-N ranked recommendation lists for Pokémons.
-This gold standard was extracted from infoboxes shown by the Google search engine for each particular Pokémon.
+In this blog post, we want to present a baseline for top-N ranked recommendation lists for Pokémons.
+This baseline was extracted from infoboxes shown by the Google search engine for each particular Pokémon.
 As of now, infoboxes weren't shown for most Pokémons of the newer generations of VII and VIII.

 ## Methodology